 Radius particle property, which determines the

-per-particle display radii.
 The selection state of particles is determined by the current value of their

 Selection property (non-zero means selected).
 The conditional

 Selection ?
 1.5 : 0.75

-assigns a radius value depending on each particle's selection state, which can be either 1 or 0.
-That is, the above expression will evaluate to 1.5 for selected particles, and to 1.0 for unselected particles.
+sets a radius depending on a particle's selection state.
+The above expression will evaluate to 1.5 for selected particles, and to 0.75 for unselected particles.